dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 ---
 layout: post
-title: "How to migrate your existing Stormpath users to Auth0"
+title: "How to migrate your existing Stormpath users to Auth0 (without requiring password resets)"
 description: "Stormpath is shutting down August 18, 2017.
 Learn how to effortlessly migrate your existing Stormpath users to Auth0 and gain a few new features out-of-the-box as well. "
 date: 2017-03-06 8:30
 category: Migration, Announcement